jrauvola/LIA/README.md

 - **Real-Time Video Simulation**: Engage in mock interviews through a video conferencing setup that simulates face-to-face interactions with an interviewer.
 This prepares you for the dynamics of virtual interviews, which are increasingly common.

-- **Interactive Feedback Dashboard**: During and after the interview, access a comprehensive dashboard displaying real-time analytics on your performance.
+- **Interactive Social Skill Dashboard**: During and after the interview, access a comprehensive dashboard displaying real-time analytics on your performance.
 Metrics include speech pace, filler word usage, confidence levels, facial expressions, and more.

 - **Customizable Settings**: Tailor your practice sessions by selecting the type of questions based on your industry, personal information ingestion, and specific skills you want to focus on.

-- **Playback and Analysis**: Review a dynamic analysis of your mock interviews to self-assess and observe your performance from an interviewer's perspective leading to better outcomes.
+- **Feedback and Analysis**: Review a dynamic analysis of your mock interviews to self-assess and observe your performance from an interviewer's perspective leading to better outcomes.

 ## **🛠️LiA's Toolkit: The Technology Behind the Magic**